test-IO/testio-guides/src/pages/docs/jira_server/change_severity.md

 4. **Add Comment**: Fill in the comment field for more details.

-{% screenshot src="/assets/jira_server/bug_triage/change_severity.png" /%}
+   {% screenshot src="/assets/jira_server/bug_triage/change_severity.png" caption="\"Change severity\" modal on Bug Triage" /%}

 5. **Confirm Change**: Click the “Change” button.

-The severity of the Test IO bug is updated in both Jira and Test IO, and the comment is added under the Comments section of the selected bug.
+The severity of the Test IO bug is updated in both Jira Plugin and Test IO, and the comment is added under the Comments section of the selected bug.